Gowtham-app-developer/Flutter-Interview-Questions/README.md

 :point_right: Click :star: if you like the project.
 :point_right: Pull Request are highly appreciated.
 :point_right: Follow me [@Gowtham R](https://twitter.com/Gowtham26730226) for new technical updates.
-:point_right: For Course visit, this [Git Link](https://github.com/AndroidPillars/Flutter).
+:point_right: For Flutter Course visit, this [GitHub Link](https://github.com/AndroidPillars/Flutter).

 ## Table of Contents